vguetler/vguetler.github.io/teaching.md

 ---

 I have experience teaching undergraduate courses in issues related to sociology and technology.
-I am  a certified software and data carpentry instructor so that I can teach social science majors programming and data analysis techniques using Python and R.
+I hold a certificate in University Teaching from Syracuse University and twice holder of the Outstanding Graduate Teaching Assistant awards at West Virginia University.

 Courses I have taught as:

 # Graduate Instructor

+- SOCA 101 Introduction to Sociology, Fall 2021 (in-person)
-- SOCA 101 Introduction to Sociology, Fall 2019 <a href="/files/SOCA101f19_SyllabusVG.pdf" target="_blank"> Syllabus</a>
+- SOCA 101 Introduction to Sociology, Fall 2021 (online)
 - SOCA 101 Introduction to Sociology, Spring 2020 <a href="/files/Soca101s20_SyllabusVG.pdf" target="_blank"> Syllabus</a>
 - SOCA 101 Introduction to Sociology, Spring 2020
-- SOCA 101 Introduction to Sociology, Fall 2021 (in-person)
-- SOCA 101 Introduction to Sociology, Fall 2021 (online)
+- SOCA 101 Introduction to Sociology, Fall 2019 <a href="/files/SOCA101f19_SyllabusVG.pdf" target="_blank"> Syllabus</a>

 # Teaching Assistant

 I have been a teaching assistant in several undergraduate courses (see CV)

-# Software & Data Carpentry Workshops

-Instructor and Helper for the following workshops held at West Virginia University:

-- <a href ="https://ncf0003.github.io/2020-03-07-wvu/" target="_blank">Basic R Workshop</a>

-- <a href ="https://ncf0003.github.io/2020-01-25-wvu/" target="_blank">Basic Python Workshop</a>

-- <a href ="https://ncf0003.github.io/2019-10-26-wvu/" target="_blank">Basic Python Workshop</a>